plau51ble/ThesisChapters/README.md

 # Thesis Chapters

 Hello!
-These are my chapter-wise coding work done while pursuing my doctoral degree.
+These are the chapter-wise coding works done while pursuing my doctoral degree.

 My specialization is privacy of smart systems.
 The objectives were achieved through the following: